ghumphr/brainuploader/docs/README.md

 - System should be hardened against attacks by automated testing

 ## Resource Hog
-As a resource hog, I want to use large quantities of computing resources so I can take unreasonable actions.
+As a resource hog, I want to consume large quantities of computing resources so I can waste them.

 ### Mitigation Criteria
 - One account per email address